firasuke/DOTSLASHLINUX/content/post/2017-09-07-The-Linux-Kernel-Configuration-Guide-Part-8.md

 Choice:     built-in [*]

-Reason:     It's highly recommended that you include this feature as it improves
+Reason:     It's highly recommended that you include this option in your kernel
-            performance.
+            as it improves performance.
 Almost all motherboards support this feature and including it will make it available to wherever it's needed in the system.

             Excluding this option, will force the system to use older methods and may result in a performance hit.